 Northeast Recycling & Transfer Station project

-In 2020, King County's Solid Waste Division began a process to find a site for a new recycling and transfer station in northeast King County.
-The new facility will replace the aging and limited Houghton Transfer Station in Kirkland, in operation since the mid-1960s.
-After considering many locations, King County has selected four possible sites for the new station.
+In 2020, King County's Solid Waste Division began a process to site a new recycling and transfer station in northeast King County to replace the aging and limited Houghton Transfer Station in Kirkland, which has been operating since the mid-1960s.

 Stay in touch